awsdocs/amazon-route53-docs/doc_source/routing-to-api-gateway.md

-# Routing Traffic to an Amazon API Gateway API by Using Your Domain Name<a name="routing-to-api-gateway"></a>
+# Routing traffic to an Amazon API Gateway API by using your domain name<a name="routing-to-api-gateway"></a>

 Amazon API Gateway lets you create, publish, maintain, monitor, and secure APIs\.
 You can create APIs that access AWS services or other web services, as well as data stored in the AWS Cloud\.